 Everyone feels sad from time to time, but depression is more than just occasional feelings of sadness.
 Someone who is depressed has a chronic low mood, they feel badly about themselves, they may not have the interest to do things they once enjoyed, and they may even be thinking often about death or suicide.
-Depression can affect many areas of life including changes in sleep or eating patterns, problems in school, difficulties in relationships, and feeling bored or like you have no energy to do things that you need to or want to.
-Depression is a common mental disorder, one in five teens will experience depression at some point1.
-Sometimes depression can come on for no reason at all, but it is a treatable illness.
+Depression can affect many areas of life including changes in sleep or eating patterns, problems in school, difficulties in relationships, and feeling bored or as if you have no energy to do things that you need to or want to.
+Depression is a common struggle in the U.S. In fact, 1 in 5 teens will experience depression at some point.
+Sometimes depression stems from a particular trigger, but sometimes for no reason at all.
+It is very treatable.

 - Feeling sad most of the time, crying